Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Introduction

-In this paper, we study a hybrid online classification setting that categorizes relevant instances from a social media data stream using human annotation tasks and active learning paradigm.
-Drawing on both classic \citep{ebbinghaus_1885_memory_2013} and contemporary \citep{anderson2000learning} cognitive psychology, we analyze the effective decay related to attentional processes (described below) in human memory in contributing to errors while doing such human annotation tasks\footnote{We are well aware of the distinction between absent memory traces and the challenges of retrieval \citep{tulving_availability_1966}.
+In this paper, we study a hybrid online classification setting that categorizes relevant instances from a social media data stream using human annotation tasks and an active learning paradigm.
+Drawing on both classic \citep{ebbinghaus1913memory} and contemporary \citep{anderson2000learning} cognitive psychology, we analyze the effective decay related to attentional processes (described below) in human memory in contributing to errors while doing human annotation tasks\footnote{We appreciate the distinction between absent memory traces and the challenges of retrieval \citep{tulving_availability_1966}.
 For the purposes of this paper, the net result is memory decay that results in effective forgetting.}.